kili-technology/awesome-datasets/README.md

     <img src="./images/break.png" />
   </details>

-- [AmbigQA](https://nlp.cs.washington.edu/ambigqa//)is inherent to open-domain question answering; especially when exploring new topics, it can be difficult to ask questions that have a single, unambiguous answer.
+- [AmbigQA](https://nlp.cs.washington.edu/ambigqa//) is inherent to open-domain question answering; especially when exploring new topics, it can be difficult to ask questions that have a single, unambiguous answer.
 AmbigQA is a new open-domain question answering task which involves predicting a set of question-answer pairs, where every plausible answer is paired with a disambiguated rewrite of the original question.
   <details>
     <summary><i>Preview</i></summary>
     <img src="./images/AmbigQA.png" />